jhvanderschee/jekyllcodex/_posts/2019-07-08-ditching-jquery-and-twitter-bootstrap.md

 title: Ditching jQuery and Twitter Bootstrap
 ---

 I have been using Jekyll Codex extensively the last few years and so have you.
-Jekyll Codex displays in Google has risen to 200 a day.
-The average amount of clicks has risen to 20 a day.
-Jekyll Codex has been my personal code base for reusable scripts.
+Jekyll Codex displays in Google has risen from almost zero to an average of 200 a day.
+The average amount of clicks has also risen from just a few to an average of 20 a day.

-The last months a shift has taken place in my personal workflow.
+Jekyll Codex has been my personal code base for reusable scripts, but the last months a shift has taken place in my personal workflow.
 I have gotten rid of all frameworks I was using.
 This means: no more (overriding) Twitter Bootstrap and no more jQuery.
-I am writing my own CSS, using Flexbox and I have been chosing vanilla (plain) javascript over jQuery in all my new projects.
+I am now writing my own CSS, using Flexbox and I have been chosing vanilla (plain) javascript over jQuery in all my new projects.
 This allows me to build [websites that are 20kb or smaller](https://www.usecue.com/).
 Twitter Bootstrap and Flexbox made my website unnecessary  large and slow.

-My goal is to 'fix' Jekyll Codex too: the code as well as the website itsself.
+My ultimate goal is to 'fix' Jekyll Codex too: the code as well as the website itsself.
+I want the upgrade my Google Lighthouse score to a solid 100.

 I have started by porting the code for the lightbox from jQuery to plain javascript.
 This was tougher than I thought.
-Porting code from jQuery to plain javascript is extremely educational and makes you appreciate the things jQuery can do (but not enough to keep it).
+Porting code from jQuery to plain javascript is extremely educational and makes you appreciate the things jQuery can do (but not enough to keep it ;-)).
 The website youmightnotneedjquery.com, MDN web docs and Stack Overflow have been helpful resources.

-Here is my first version of the plain javascript lightbox.
+Below you can find my first version of the plain javascript lightbox.
 You can see it in action [here](https://www.usecue.com/blog/the-need-for-speed-on-the-web/).

 ```
     function is_youtubelink(url) {